tc39/proposal-composites/README.md

 - Composites are not guaranteed to contain lifetime bearing values such as regular objects or unique symbols
 - It provides a way to still create a lookup that uses the object's reference as the key
 - It's possible to create a custom `Weak{Map,Set}` that has special handling for composites in user-land.
-- A follow-on proposal could add a configurable `Weak{Map,Set}` with opt-in config for supporting composite keys
+- A follow-on proposal could propose a configurable `Weak{Map,Set}` with opt-in support composite weak-keys.

 ### Are composites new 'primitives'?